 From teleportation to air strikes, gas traps to jump pads, Apex Legends has many unusual ways to humiliate and dominate your opponent.
-Its lineup of legends is now 15-strong with the addition of Horizon in Season 7, and they’ve all got their quirks.
+Its lineup of legends is now 16-strong with the addition of Fuse in Season 8, and they’ve all got their quirks.

 While the design or kit of a legend can be enough to convince players to use them, many stick with their legend for one reason and one reason only: they’re bloody great at picking up kills and securing wins with them in the battle royale.
 But as we head into the new season, which not only introduces Horizon but also a brand new arena to battle in with Olympus, which legends are the best?